 Keep the lines of communication open with your existing customers and ask for their opinion on how you can improve their experience with your brand.

 Have in mind that it cost more to get a new client than to keep an existing client.
-Every client that you lose (as a result of not meeting their needs) not only translates to a loss of income but also means an increase in the client base of your competitor!
+Every client you lose (because of not meeting their needs) not only translates to a loss of income but also means an increase in the client base of your competitor!

 Focus on Your Employees

-Atimes, in the struggle, to stay ahead of our competitors, our greatest asset may be our employees!
-Your competitors may be able to duplicate your strategy and tactics but not your employees.
+In the struggle to stay ahead of our competitors, our greatest asset may be our employees!
+Your competitors may duplicate your strategy and tactics, but not your employees.